RajanKing/Stepping-Towards-Ai/README.md

   - [ ] Mentorship and Leadership:
     - [ ] Guiding and mentoring junior data scientists
     - [ ] Taking on leadership roles in the data science community

+## Tracking Completion

+- [ ] Create a GitHub account to track your progress.
+- [ ] Check off completed topics as you study and practice.

+## License

+This curriculum is provided under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).
+You are encouraged to use, modify, and share this curriculum for educational purposes.